alexoxa1/hero_crud_page/README.md

 # hero_crud_page
-CRUD app for adding heroes
+CRUD app for adding heroes: run npm install(for download dependencies), and then run npm start(to start local server)